AudioNet/node-core-audio/README.md

 // Adds an audio callback to the audio engine (MUST RETURN AN OUTPUT BUFFER) coreAudio.addAudioCallback( function(numSamples, inputBuffer){ return inputBuffer; } );

-// Adds an audio callback to the audio engine (MUST RETURN AN OUTPUT BUFFER) coreAudio.addUpdateCallback( function(){console.log("sweet");} );
+// Adds a UI update callback off of the audio thread coreAudio.addUpdateCallback( function(){console.log("sweet");} );

 // Returns whether the audio engine is active